Playable Charm Compatibility

 These models introduced native background NFC tag reading, meaning they can scan NFC tags without an app.

-• iPhone 11 and later:
+• iPhone 11 and newer:

-All subsequent iPhone models (11, 12, 13, 14, 15, and 16) also have native NFC tag reading capabilities.
+All subsequent iPhone models have native NFC tag-reading capabilities.

 Android: